 Aggregation: The index is arrived at by taking the average of (a) public sector corruption index (b) executive corruption index (c) the indicator for legislative corruption and (d) the indicator for judicial corruption.
 In other words, these four different government spheres are weighted equally in the resulting index.

-Scores are given on a continuous scale between a low of 0 to a high of 1.
+Scores are given on a continuous scale from 0 (lowest level of corruption) to 1 (highest level of corruption).